You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 When do Labetalol Hydrochloride patents expire, and what generic alternatives are available?

 The generic ingredient in LABETALOL HYDROCHLORIDE is labetalol hydrochloride.
 There are fourteen drug master file entries for this compound.
-Forty-three suppliers are listed for this compound.
+Forty-two suppliers are listed for this compound.
 Additional details are available on the labetalol hydrochloride profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Labetalol Hydrochloride